-Why is the Federal Council’s counter-proposal, which does not provide for a liability regime, not sufficient?
+Why is the Federal Council’s counter-proposal, which does not provide for a liability regime, insufficient?

 This proposed solution is a farce.
 It means nothing except that companies can write whatever they want in their annual report.
 We are seeing the same scenario as with money laundering, where it was left to the banks to find a solution.
 It took a whole series of scandals before a law was finally passed.